I got up at 5:30 to cool weather, and a plan for a long day today, wanting to get as close to Crater Lake as possible.

 I reached a campsite 26.0 miles from where I started this morning around 6:40.
 Had this been any other day, I’d probably have called that far enough, but with yesterday’s almost-30 mile day, I didn’t want to have an almost-marathon day today: I wanted two marathons in a row.
 So I kept hiking, charging uphill with great speed.
 I knew there were some people ahead, and that space at the campsite I was aiming for was going to be tight, especially if there was anyone else already there.

-It turned out, I was so focused on going up the hill that I completely missed the campsite I was aiming for, instead going another half-mile further.
+It turned out, I was so focused on going up the hill that I completely missed the campsite I was aiming for.
+Instead going another half-mile further, I hiked almost two miles, bringing the day to 27.8 miles!
 (Though, that was probably a good thing: the campsite I was going for was in the middle of a burn area, and the one I wound up at was near the top of a hill, and not completely full of dead trees.)
-I actually caught up with the group that was in front of me, and because I was pushing uphill as hard as I could, was able to get a slightly better campsite because I got there before one of them.
+I actually caught up with the group that was in front of me, and because I was pushing uphill as hard as I could, was able to get a slightly better campsite because I got there before all of them.

-Tomorrow: Crater Lake, which I’ve been looking forward to since I realized an alternate trail goes along the rim of the caldera the lake is in.
+Tomorrow: Crater Lake, which I’ve been looking forward ever since I learned an alternate trail goes along the rim of the caldera the lake is in.